A Collection Of Simple Assessment Strategies You Can Use Every Day

 The problem is, we often rely on these tests to measure understanding and then we move on.
 There isn’t always time to address weaknesses and misunderstandings after the tests have been graded, and the time to help students learn through strategies to ask great questions is gone.

-Below are 22 simple assessment strategies and tips to help you become more frequent in your teaching, planning, and curriculum design.
+Below are 22 simple assessment strategies and tips to help you become more frequent in teaching, planning, and curriculum design.

 22 Simple Assessment Strategies & Tips You Can Use Every Day

 1. An open-ended question that gets them writing/talking

 Avoid yes/no questions and phrases like “Does this make sense?”
 In response to these questions, students usually answer ‘yes.’
-So, of course, it’s surprising when several students later admit that they’re lost.
+So, of course, it’s surprising when several students later admit they’re lost.

-To help students grasp ideas in class, ask open-ended questions that require students that get students writing/talking.
+To help students grasp ideas in class, ask open-ended questions that require students to write and talk.
 They can reveal more than you would’ve thought to ask directly.

 2. Ask students to reflect

-During the last five minutes of class ask students to reflect on the lesson and write down what they’ve learned.
+During the last five minutes of class, ask students to reflect on the lesson and write down what they’ve learned.
 Then, ask them to consider how they would apply this concept or skill in a practical setting.
-Exit tickets make this easy to administer and review student answers.
+Exit tickets make it easy to administer and review student answers.

 3. Use quizzes